Arizona/New Mexico Mountains ecoregion: Subregions

+This ecoregion spans the mountains of Arizona and New Mexico, and has a number of subregions, described below.

 Chihuahuan Desert Slopes (23a)

+Surroundings near the Guadalupe Mountains.
+Roughly corresponds to region 23a.

 The Chihuahuan Desert Slopes are found on the Guadalupe and Sacramento Mountains.
 The lower slopes of these mountains represent a continuation of the Chihuahuan Desert ecosystem; soils and vegetation in much of ecoregion 23a are similar to those in the low mountains and bajadas of the Chihuahuan Deserts.
 The lower slopes were once mostly grasslands overgrazed in the late 19th century and subsequently invaded by desert shrubs.
 Yucca, sotol, lechuguilla, ocotillo, and cacti now dominate the rocky slopes below 5500 ft.
 Grasslands persist near alluvial fans and on gentle slopes with deeper, sandstone-derived soils.
 Water is scarce; the few streams that originate from springs at higher elevations do not persist beyond the mouths of major canyons.